Seedance 2.0 vs Veo 3.1 vs Kling 3.0: An Honest Comparison.

 Benchmarks only tell you so much.
 Here is what we have observed across hundreds of generations with each model, broken down by the categories that matter most for professional work.

-Category Seedance 2.0 Veo 3.1 Kling 3.0
+| Category | Seedance 2.0 | Veo 3.1 | Kling 3.0 |

-Visual fidelity Strong at 1080p.
+| Visual fidelity | Strong at 1080p.
 Fine detail holds up well in close-ups.
-Occasional softness in wide landscape shots.
-Best in class.
-Native 4K output, excellent texture detail, convincing depth of field.
-This is the model you choose when every frame needs to look like it came off a cinema camera.
-Good at standard resolutions.
-Slightly more artefacting in complex scenes than the other two, but perfectly serviceable for most content.
+Occasional softness in wide landscape shots. | Best in class.
+Up to 1080p native output with 4K upscaling available, excellent texture detail, convincing depth of field.
+This is the model you choose when every frame needs to look like it came off a cinema camera. | Native 4K generation.
+Excellent texture detail at high resolution.
+Slightly more artefacting in complex scenes than Veo, but strong overall visual fidelity. |

-Motion quality Natural, fluid motion, especially for human movement.
+| Motion quality | Natural, fluid motion, especially for human movement.
 Facial expressions are particularly convincing.
-Some drift on very long camera movements.
-Excellent overall motion.
+Some drift on very long camera movements. | Excellent overall motion.
 Camera moves are smooth and cinematic.
-Occasionally too polished, producing motion that feels slightly artificial in casual scenes.
-Good general motion.
-Motion Brush gives direct control over specific trajectories, which is unique.
-Some jitter in complex multi-subject scenes.
+Occasionally too polished, producing motion that feels slightly artificial in casual scenes. | Good general motion.
+Motion Control gives direct control over specific trajectories via reference video, which is unique.
+Some jitter in complex multi-subject scenes. |

-Audio quality Native audio-video generation via attention bridge.
+| Audio quality | Native audio-video generation via unified architecture.
 Lip sync is the best available.
 Ambient sound, footsteps, environmental audio all generated in context.
-Genuinely impressive.
-Good audio generation but alignment can drift in longer clips.
+Genuinely impressive. | Good audio generation but alignment can drift in longer clips.
 Dialogue sync is competent but not as tight as Seedance.
-Environmental audio is rich.
-Audio generation is functional but clearly the weakest of the three.
-Best used with separately produced audio tracks.
+Environmental audio is rich. | Native multilingual audio generation with lip sync across multiple languages and accents.
+A significant upgrade over previous Kling versions. |

-Character consistency The 12-input reference system is the standout feature here.
-Feed it reference images and it maintains character identity across generations.
-Best option for narrative content with recurring characters.
-Good single-generation consistency.
+| Character consistency | The multimodal reference system is the standout feature here.
+Feed it reference images, audio, and video and it maintains character identity across generations.
+Best option for narrative content with recurring characters. | Good single-generation consistency.
 Cross-generation consistency requires careful prompting.
-No native multi-reference system.
-Reasonable consistency within a single generation.
-Cross-generation character maintenance requires workarounds.
+The "Ingredients to Video" feature supports up to three reference images for character locking. | Reference-based generation via Video 3.0 Omni extracts visual traits and voice characteristics from a reference video.
+Strong cross-shot consistency within a single generation. |

-Camera control Supports standard camera directions (pan, tilt, zoom, orbit).
-Responds well to cinematic language in prompts.
-The most sophisticated camera control of the three.
-Understands complex camera directions including rack focus, dolly zoom, and tracking shots.
-Basic camera controls plus Motion Brush for custom trajectories.
-Less responsive to nuanced cinematographic prompts than Veo.
+| Camera control | Supports standard camera directions (pan, tilt, zoom, orbit).
+Responds well to cinematic language in prompts. | The most sophisticated camera control of the three.
+Understands complex camera directions including rack focus, dolly zoom, and tracking shots. | Motion Control for reference-based motion transfer plus multi-shot storyboard feature for per-shot camera direction.
+Less responsive to nuanced cinematographic prompts than Veo. |

-Physics simulation Competent.
+| Physics simulation | Competent.
 Handles common physics (gravity, collisions, basic fluid) well.
-Struggles with complex multi-body interactions.
-Best in class.
-Water simulation, cloth dynamics, smoke, and light refraction are all noticeably more convincing.
-This is where the YouTube training data pays off.
-Adequate for most scenarios.
-Occasionally breaks down with unusual physical interactions.
+Struggles with complex multi-body interactions. | Best in class.
+Water simulation, cloth dynamics, smoke, and light refraction are all noticeably more convincing. | Adequate for most scenarios.
+Occasionally breaks down with unusual physical interactions. |

 Pricing